pensil-inc/flutter_pensil_app/README.md

 * Click "Authentication" in the left-hand menu
 * Click the "sign-in method" tab
 * Click "Google" and enable it

-3. Enable the Firebase Database
-* Go to the Firebase Console
-* Click "Database" in the left-hand menu
-* Click the "Create Database" button
-* It will prompt you to set up, rules, for the sake of simplicity, let us choose test mode, for now.
-* On the next screen select any of the locations you prefer.

 * Create an app within your Firebase instance for Android, with package name > `com.pensil.pensilapp`
 * Run the following command to get your SHA-1 key: